OpenClassrooms/terraform-aws-eks-module/README.md

 ## Example

-[Complete example](https://github.com/OpenClassrooms/terraform-aws-eks-module/blob/master/example/main.tf) - Create a complete cluster
+[Complete example](https://github.com/OpenClassrooms/terraform-aws-eks-module/blob/master/example/eks/main.tf) - Create a complete cluster

-## After terraform apply?
+# After terraform apply?

+## Access the cluster via kubectl

 Ok, your terraform config is correctly applied.
 What next?
 You need to access the cluster and launch kubectl commands.